b1nary/ethjs/docs/user-guide.md

 filter.uninstall(cb);

-const filter = new eth.filters.PendingTransactionFilter()
+const filter = new eth.filter.PendingTransactionFilter()
 .new()
 .then((result) => {
   // result <BigNumber ...> filterId